 2. Asheville, North Carolina

 With its charming streets surrounded by gorgeous mountains, Asheville is quite possibly the perfect place for a weekend getaway on the East Coast.
 I spent two blissful days in the Asheville area, and I found it to be quite an unusual oasis that’s otherwise in the middle of nowhere.
 With its perfect vantage point in the mountains, we enjoyed some beautiful hikes and drives on the Blue Ridge Parkway.
 In the evenings, we sipped on local cocktail specialties and ate AMAZING farm-to-table foods (or delicious North Carolina style BBQ!).
+There are also great options in the area to plan a romantic east coast weekend getaway.

 I loved Asheville so much I decided to plan a trip there again this summer, to hang out in the city’s awesome open-air venues and do a bit more hiking in more balmy temperatures.
 I can’t be sure, but I’m willing to bet Asheville will be even more amazing in the warm East Coast weather.